abdalkadersaado/Questions-Answers-Application-Laravel-and-Vuejs/README.md

 # Questions-Answers-Application-Laravel-and-Vuejs
 ## Features:
-  * Register and Loging to application
+  * Register and Login to application
   * Questions:
       * Create,  for create  new question
       * Update, for update question